*This post may contain affiliate links. Please see my disclosure for more details!*

 I went for a simple orange coloured vanilla buttercream frosting so it was almost ‘Halloween Coloured’ as Halloween mainly reminds me of the colour orange!
 You can easily flavour the buttercream to whatever you prefer, but I used vanilla as I like it with chocolate!

-I used a mixture of Red and Yellow colourings to make my Orange as it’s all I had, but any gel or paste colouring will work well!
-I recommend Sugarflair and ProGel food colourings above any supermarket brand as you need so much less, and they’re so good.. they worked perfectly for my Halloween Macarons so!
+I used a mixture of red and yellow colourings to make my orange as it’s all I had, but any gel or paste colouring will work well – see my recommendations one food colourings here – I recommend Sugarflair and ProGel food colourings above any supermarket brand as you need so much less, and they’re so good.. they worked perfectly for my Halloween macarons!

 One thing I must say is that I adored doing a spider web style on the top so much I think I put lines through it a little too often… so maybe do fewer lines that I did as mine looks a little spikey!
 But hey ho..
 I found these delicious little Marshmallows from Tiger and the sprinkles in Asda.